 The still life is something that he’s already made use of in a number of works, often as a background or incorporated in some other way.
 “There are a lot of artists who tend to destroy art as they kind of modernise them by painting things on top of art or old pieces” he tells me.
 “But I try to keep the original as it is so that you can also compare the two at the end, this is the original and this is what you’ve done with it to make it your own and also make it something still beautiful without feeling that you’ve massacred a painting.”

 Magnus Gjoen was interviewed in June 2018 at his studio in London Fields.
-The interview is part of the ‘Art Related Nonsense’ series of podcasts with artrepublic.
-You can download the podcast and listen to the full interview for itunes here and android here.
+The interview is part of the ‘Art Related Noise (formerly Nonsense)’ series of podcasts with Enter Gallery (formerly Art Republic).